alf45tar/Pedalino/README.md

 ![Fritzing](https://github.com/alf45tar/Pedalino/blob/master/PedalinoShield_pcb.png)
 ![Fritzing](https://github.com/alf45tar/Pedalino/blob/master/PedalinoShieldOverview_bb.png)

-## Auto Sensing
+## Pedal Wiring

+There is no recognized standard for footswitch and expression pedal inputs.
+Effects and amp manufacturers use whatever variations are appropriate for their particular application.
+This can cause problems for the consumer needing to find a footswitch or an expression pedal that will work well with particular devices.

-Pedalino is is designed to work with the majority of the foot switches and expression pedals on the market.
+Pedalino is designed to work with the majority of expression pedals on the market, but there are a few popular pedal types which are incompatible and need to use adapters in order to work with Pedalino.

 Each port is a stereo 1/4" TRS socket connected as follow.